bjornwallner/ML_medbioinfo/README.md

   * What parameters are optimal?
 * Conclusions on the difference between ML methods, performance, sensitivity to parameter choices, ease-of-use etc.

-If you cannot find a suitable ML project within your particular domain, you can use data from [ProQDock](data/ProQdock.csv), paper: https://academic.oup.com/bioinformatics/article/32/12/i262/2288786.
-Or you can choose a data set from the [Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets.html) to study.
+If you cannot find a suitable ML project within your particular domain, you can use data from [ProQDock](data/ProQDock.csv), paper: https://academic.oup.com/bioinformatics/article/32/12/i262/2288786.
+Or you can choose a data set from the [Machine Learning Repository](http://archive.ics.uci.edu/ml/) To study.
 Make sure it has a good balance between number of examples (# Instances) and number of features (# Attributes).

 For example: